otimizes/OPLA-Tool/README.md

 ```
 ## How to contribute to this project

-Make Fork this project and create a Pull Request with your changes
+Make Fork this project and create a Pull Request with your changes.